LukeCarrier/resume/README.md

 # Luke Carrier

-Site Reliability Engineer convert from an educational technology background.
+Site Reliability Engineer from an open source software development background.
+Passionate about education, open source software development and ethics in technology.
+Commercial experience in managing production Azure infrastructure with Terraform and SaltStack web development with PHP.
+Currently playing with Rust.

 ---